What is obesity, overweight and unhealthy weight?

 An advantage of seeing a GP or dietitian is that your child might see this health professional’s advice as more neutral than yours.

-A good place to start is with your family lifestyle.
+There’s a lot you can do as a family to help your child get to a healthy weight, starting with your family lifestyle.
 When your whole family eats well and gets enough daily physical activity, you set a good example for your child.

 Healthy food and snacks